-The Cell Therapy - MED-A Registration and Follow up forms contain the Minimum Essential Data that must be registered with the EBMT.
-It is divided into a Registration form, a series of Disease classification sheets to accompany the Registration form and an Annual Follow up Form.
+The whole Cell Therapy - MED-A form contain the Minimum Essential Data that must be registered with the EBMT.
+It is divided into a Day 0Registration form, a series of Disease classification sheets to accompany the Registration form, Day 100 form and a combined 6 months and Annual Follow up Form.